raygan/mam-audiofinder/README.md

 ### 2. Separate mounts (downloads and library on different paths)

-If your downloads and library are on different host paths (or you don’t want to mount a large media tree), you can mount them separately and point `DL_DIR` / `LIB_DIR` directly at those locations inside the container.
+If your downloads and library are on different host paths (for example, separate disks/volumes, or you don’t want to mount a large media tree), you must update `docker-compose.yml` to mount each path explicitly and then point `DL_DIR` / `LIB_DIR` at those in-container locations.
 In this setup, `MEDIA_ROOT` is not used.

 Example host layout: